smartlyio/oats/README.md

 # Oats

+## Summary on how to release new versions
+1. Open a PR and slap a label (`patch`/`minor`/`major`/`no-release`)
+2. Wait for CI checks to pass (build, tests, label validation, npm token check)
+3. Get your PR approved
+4. Merge — all packages are automatically versioned and published to npm

+> **Note:** The npm token expires every 90 days.
+If the token check fails, follow the [NPM token rotation](#npm-token-rotation) instructions to generate a new one.

+## About Oats

 Oats is a generator for TypeScript clients and servers using OpenAPI 3 specs.

 For some more context on why Oats came to be, and a more descriptive way of how to use it, check out our blogpost: